 I based this post on a Quora question I was requested to answer.

-Estimates are mostly guesswork, based on previous experience, research and thus rough predictions.
+Estimates are mostly guesswork based on previous experience and research and, as such, they are rough predictions.

 However, you can drastically improve the estimations of the software company you’re working with.